 Reconceptualizing Translation in the Digital Age: Asian Perspectives

-Hosted by Kansai University (Senriyama Campus), Osaka, Japan
+hosted by Kansai University, Osaka, Japan

 September 3-4, 2020

 Kansai University will host the 10th IAITS Regional Workshop on September 3 and 4, 2020.
 The workshop focuses on ‘updating’ translation to survive digital evolution and future paradigm shifts in communication.
 This will be a mini-conference with opportunities for networking with inter-disciplinary researchers for sustainable and future translation.
-During the conference, there will also be a session open to public.
+During the conference, there will also be a session open to the public.
 We are pleased to announce confirmed speakers for the session.

 Confirmed keynote speakers: